reactphp/promise/README.md

 $promise = React\Promise\any(array|React\Promise\PromiseInterface $promisesOrValues);
 ```

-Returns a Promise that will resolve when any one of the items in
+Returns a promise that will resolve when any one of the items in
 `$promisesOrValues` resolves.
-The resolution value of the returned Promise
+The resolution value of the returned promise
 will be the resolution value of the triggering item.

-The returned Promise will only reject if *all* items in `$promisesOrValues` are
+The returned promise will only reject if *all* items in `$promisesOrValues` are
 rejected.
 The rejection value will be an array of all rejection reasons.

 #### some()